Health

 Is acupressure safe?

 Acupressure is unlikely to cause side effects in people who are generally in good health.
-People who are pregnant or plan to become pregnant may not be able to safely use acupressure.
+Women who are pregnant or plan to become pregnant may not be able to safely use acupressure.
 The complementary intervention also shouldn’t be used in areas where there is an open wound, swelling, an infection or a recent blood clot.

 How to perform acupressure for migraines